CoCo-Snow/CoCo-Snow/README.md

-- I'm a Mindustry mod developer and I make probably the most unusual mods ever.
-I make texture-packs, content mods, map-packs, gamemodes, planet mods and more!
+- I'm a Mindustry mod developer and making probably the most unusual mods ever.
+I make texture packs, content mods, map-packs, gamemodes, planet mods, translation mods and more!
-- I have way too many Mindustry mods and still creating new ones even tho there are like none that I have actually finished.
-Please be pacient about updates, I haven't forgotten them!!!
+- Updates may take up to 1-3 years (like actually)
-- How to reach me: Discord link in my profile (or by username: coco.snow)
+- How to reach me: Discord - coco.snow
-- I'm also available to translate your Mindustry mods from english to german!
+- I'm also available to translate your Mindustry mods from english to german and the other way around!

-Mods I spend the most time on currently:
+Mod I spend the most time on currently:
-- Simpledustry V2 (Major update)
-- Beskar V2 (Major Update)
+- German: Rewritten